TAP-GGC/NinjaTurtles/README.md

 # Introduction to Programming Techniques Using a Simplified Interactive Game Development Experience
 ## About
 This project is about giving K-12 and non-STEM undergraduate students a crash course on programming using Scratch.
-We want to show the students a fun and interactive way to learn the fundamental programming concepts such as variables, if-else statements, and loops.
+We want to show the students a fun and interactive way to learn the fundamental programming concepts such as variables, if-else statements, and loops; and walk them through the process of developing an algorithm.
 ## Description
 * Difficulty Level: Easy
 * Target Audience: 6th grade - College